Snehagg88/student-portal/README.md

 # 🎓 Student Portal

-A responsive and feature-rich web app to manage academic information, view schedules, download reports, and more — built using React and Tailwind CSS.
+A responsive and feature-rich web app to manage academic information, view schedules, download reports, and more — built using **React** and **Tailwind CSS**.

 ---

 ## 🔗 Live Demo

 👉 [https://student-portal.netlify.app](https://student-portal.netlify.app)

 ---